tayoky/stanix/miscellaneous/trm.md

   ask the **TRM** driver to **commit** the specified mode atomicly (with minimum flicker in a single retrace)

 > [!NOTE]
-> During the fix phase the corrected mode can be far from the specified one, application should check if the mode is close enought before doing commiting.
+> During the fix phase the corrected mode can be far from the specified one, application should check if the mode is close enought before commiting.

 ## plane
-A **plane** is memory region that contain graphics data, a plane must be attached to a framebuffer.
-A plane is described as follows :
+A **plane** is memory region that contain graphics data, a plane must be attached to a framebuffer to be used.
+It is described as follows :
 ```c
 typedef struct trm_plane {
     trm_fb_t *fb;